awsdocs/amazon-emr-management-guide/doc_source/emr-overview-benefits.md

 With client\-side encryption, the encryption and decryption process occurs in the EMRFS client on your EMR cluster\.
 You manage the master key for client\-side encryption using either the AWS Key Management Service \(AWS KMS\) or your own key management system\.

-For more information, see [Encryption for Amazon S3 Data with EMRFS in the *Amazon EMR Release Guide*](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-encryption-s3.html)\.
+For more information, see [Encryption for Amazon S3 Data with EMRFS in the *Amazon EMR Release Guide*](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-encryption-s3.html)\.

 ### Amazon VPC<a name="emr-benefits-vpc"></a>

 Amazon EMR supports launching clusters in a virtual private cloud \(VPC\) in Amazon VPC\.
 A VPC is an isolated, virtual network in AWS that provides the ability to control advanced aspects of network configuration and access\.
-For more information, see [Plan and Configure Networking](emr-plan-vpc-subnet.md)\.
+For more information, see [Configure Networking](emr-plan-vpc-subnet.md)\.

 ### AWS CloudTrail<a name="emr-benefits-cloudtrail"></a>